1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - The kDrive Web version is kept as is.

-- Your local version is saved under the name "[file name]_conflict".
+- Your local version is saved as "[file name]_conflict".

 - The conflicting file is not synchronized with kDrive Web.

-- Either keep both versions (but only the original file will be synchronized).
+- Either keep both versions (but only the original file will synchronize).

 - Either delete the

-file if it is the least recent version. - Either delete the original version (non
+_conflictfile if it is the least recent version. - Either delete the original version (not

-to synchronize it. - Or manually merge the two versions before deleting the
+_conflict) if it is obsolete, then rename the_conflictto synchronize it. - Either manually merge the two versions before deleting the

 During a reinstallation of the kDrive application